Code-Institute-Submissions/samagosti7-Project-4/README.md

 - As a registered user, I want to be able to delete posts I have created.
 - As a registered user, I want to be able to edit posts I have published.
 - As a registered user, I want to be able to delete comments I have made.
+#### Frequent User
+- As a frequent user, I want to be able to see a newly updated and ordered post list.

 ### User Expectations:
-Main expectations

--   Specific expectations
+The user should be able to navigate the site efficiently, without any bugs or styling choices that present visual confusion or inconvenience.
+The site should also be completely responsive across all standard device sizes.

 ### Project Management
-Github projects board
+I used GitHub projects and specifically the projects board to manage existing issues and user stories.
+When I was ready to work on a user story, I would move it to the in progress section from the todo section.
+When complete, I would move it to the done section.

 ![user_story_board](story board pic)

 ### Strategy Table
-examine if this is necessary Opportunity/Problem/Feature| Importance| Viability/Feasibility
+Feature| Importance| Viability/Feasibility
 ------------ | -------------------------|---------
-Display a food Menu | 5 | 5
+Display a Welcome Page | 5 | 5
-Account signup | 5 | 5
+Create a New Post | 5 | 5
-User profile | 5 | 5
+Register an Account | 5 | 5
 Responsive design | 5 | 5
+Ability to edit a post | 5 | 5
-Contact form | 4 | 5
+Ability to delete a post | 5 | 5
-Ability to create a booking | 5 | 4
+Ability to create a comment | 3 | 4
-Ability to update a booking | 5 | 4
+Ability to delete a comment | 3 | 4
-Ability to cancel a booking | 3 | 4
+Ability to edit a comment | 3 | 2
-Multiple table occupancies | 4 | 1
+View list of owned posts | 3 | 2
+Search through existing posts | 2 | 2
-Avoid double bookings | 4 | 1
+Create social profile | 2 | 1

-Total | 45 | 39
+Filter post list order parameter | 1 | 2

 ## Scope
-Following agile principles, the deployed initial version offers the core of the base functionality the site can provide.
-However,
+Following agile principles, this deployed initial version offers all core of the base functionality the site can provide, and some additional pieces.
+However, there are several features, some covered above, which could possibly be added to the site in the future to improve functionality.
+These are discussed later in the features section.
+Below is a short description of the current site functionality.

 ### Current Functionality
-- Current Functionality

-### Phase 2
+- Display Welcome Page
+- View Existing Post List and Comments
+- Register an Account
+- Create a New Post
+- Add a New Comment to a Post
+- Delete Existing Post (as author)
+- Edit Existing Post (as author)
-- Possible future functionality
+- Responsivity
+- Admin control

 <a name="structure"></a>